Candidate for FIFA presidency Sexwale warns against 'sponsor activism'

-NEW YORK Major sponsors of world football went too far when they issued calls last month for the resignation of FIFA President Sepp Blatter, South African businessman Tokyo Sexwale and candidate to succeed Blatter, said on Tuesday.
+NEW YORK Nov 3 Major sponsors of world soccer went too far when they issued calls last month for the resignation of FIFA President Sepp Blatter, South African businessman Tokyo Sexwale and candidate to succeed Blatter, said on Tuesday.

 Sexwale is one of the candidates vying to be elected president of FIFA in a vote next February.
 He criticized the statements made by some of the sponsors.